nova8yte/idea-doc/README.md

-# Third dimensional Space of Thought.
+# Three dimensional Space of Thought.